(Wish I Could Fly Like) Superman: Lyrics and music

-The song also invokes another movie from the era, Saturday Night Fever, and the 1960s Animals hit "We Got to Get Out of This Place."
+The song also evokes another movie from the era, Saturday Night Fever, and the 1960s Animals hit "We Got to Get Out of This Place".
 The lyrics describe an average person dreaming of being Superman in order to get through social issues.
-The lyrics combine "fantasy" and "mundanity," two of Davies' favorite themes.
+The lyrics combine "fantasy" and "mundanity", two of Davies' favorite themes.
 Author Thomas Kitts notes the irony in the lyrics sung by a weakling wishing he were Superman which, as with other songs Davies wrote, leads to the singer feeling resigned.
 Author Nick Hasted makes a similar point, that despite dreaming of being Superman, the singer remains Clark Kent and can't get over his fear of the bad news he keeps hearing.
-According to Allmusic critic Richard Gilliam, its lyrics are among "Ray Davies' most sharp-edged."
+According to AllMusic critic Richard Gilliam, its lyrics are among "Ray Davies' most sharp-edged".

 "(Wish I Could Fly Like) Superman" has a disco-like sound, though a hard rock version is sometimes performed in concert.
 The song features a four on the floor drum part as well as a prominent guitar riff played by Dave Davies.
-Critic Johnny Rogan describes the lyrics as "witty" and the music as "upbeat."
-Music critic Robert Christgau describes it as a "fusion of syndrum and macho-flash guitar."
+Critic Johnny Rogan describes the lyrics as "witty" and the music as "upbeat".
+Music critic Robert Christgau describes it as a "fusion of syndrum and macho-flash guitar".